EDUC5463 Career Development Curriculum I

 - Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in career development; (2) formulate a personal philosophy for teaching and learning in a career development context which synthesises and critiques various orientations and theoretical frameworks of the subject area; (3) demonstrate a repertoire of teaching and learning strategies relevant to the secondary career development curriculum; (4) demonstrate a detailed understanding of the current career development area/curriculum for Years 7 to 12 with a broader appreciation of the ABCD (Australian Blueprint for Career Development); (5) demonstrate sound specialist content knowledge; (6) plan and evaluate student-centred instructional sequences (lesson plans and programs) for effective and engaging learning; (7) demonstrate the importance of language, literacy and learning and enact these in planning; (8) evaluate and develop instructional resources for career development including information and communication technology (ICT) and other educational technologies; (9) understand effective assessment practice in career development through the planning of assessment tasks; (10) demonstrate an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (11) plan for, use and demonstrate the resources available to assist people from diverse backgrounds, particularly Aboriginal and Torres Strait Islander people, to engage with their career development; (12) communicate effectively and professionally (in writing, orally and non-verbally) with peers, university staff and other professionals; (13) demonstrate high standards of professional conduct, including appropriate self-management, when engaging with peers, school and university staff and other professionals; (14) reflect on and evaluate personal and professional development in order to promote continual learning; and (15) demonstrate research and ICT skills.

-- Typically this unit is assessed in the following ways: (1) a series of lesson plans; (2) a resource folder; and (3) professional conduct.
+- Typically this unit is assessed in the following ways: (1) a series of lesson plans and (2) a resource folder.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.